ElementsProject/lightning/doc/node-operators-guide/plugins.md

 reckless will exit early in the event that:

 - the plugin is not found in any available source repositories
-- dependencies are not sucessfully installed
+- dependencies are not successfully installed
 - the plugin fails to execute

 Reckless-installed plugins reside in the 'reckless' subdirectory of the user's `.lightning` folder.
 By default, plugins are activated on the `bitcoin` network (and use lightningd's bitcoin network config), but regtest may also be used.